The Best Types of Houseplants to Position Near East-Facing Windows

 Different varieties of crotons have different light requirements.
 While some love bright, direct sunlight, others thrive in conditions with low light.
 Generally, the more colorfully variegated a croton’s leaves are, the more sunlight it requires.
+Croton plants also need warm and humid growing conditions where possible.
 As a result, the most colorful crotons thrive in the bright light of east-facing windows.

 9) Peace Lily (Spathiphyllum)

 Peace Lilies offer a host of uses and benefits and are prized for their ornamental value and positive symbolism.

 Peace lily plants can survive in various light conditions, as long as they are not exposed to prolonged direct sunlight which can dry out and scorch their leaves.
 To protect your peace lily from scorching while still exposing it to enough light to thrive, place the plant three to five feet back from an uncovered east-facing window or directly in front of an east-facing window with a sheer window treatment.

 The heartleaf philodendron, also called the sweetheart plant, is known for its glossy, heart-shaped leaves.
 This plant has a vining and trailing habit that makes it perfect for an elevated display or hanging basket.

 These plants love warm temperature ranges and prefer bright indirect or diffused sunlight, and too much direct light can burn their leaves.
 This makes them a great choice for hanging in front of an east-facing window.